-The Group did not enter into derivative transactions with banks during the year 2023, as well as the year 2022.
-For the time being due to the mix of currencies for accounts receivable and accounts payable, as described above, the Group takes advantage of a reduced currency risk due to the fact that that currency differences resulting from accounts receivable and accounts payable have the opposite effect, i.e. exposures are netted.
+Due to the mix of currencies for accounts receivable and accounts payable, as described above, the Group takes advantage of a reduced currency risk due to the fact that currency differences resulting from accounts receivable and accounts payable have the opposite effect, i.e. exposures are netted.
+In addition, during the year ended December 31, 2024, Huuuge Global Ltd and Huuuge Games Sp. z o.o. have entered into two foreign exchange forward agreements to mitigate currency risk.
+The Group did not enter into derivative transactions with banks during the year ended December 31, 2023.